dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 - #### Kernel: Wi-Fi and Bluetooth
 If you are using the stock Intel Wi-Fi and Bluetooth module, you can skip this step.
-> **Monterey**
-> Ensure that `IntelBluetoothInjector.kext` or `BrcmBluetoothInjector.kext` is replaced with `BluetoolFixup.kext`.
-This comes with [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases).
-> Also, make sure all kexts are updated then set `MinKernel` to 21.00.0 and `MaxKernel` to 20.99.9 in order to prevent Big Sur kexts from loading into Monterey.
-It also prevents Monterey kexts from loading into Big sur.

 However, if you are using a Broadcom module (check this [list](https://www.reddit.com/r/hackintosh/wiki/faq#wiki_wifi_compatibility) for macOS compatible modules), make sure to download acidanthera's BRCM kexts for [Wi-Fi](https://github.com/acidanthera/AirportBrcmFixup/releases) and [Bluetooth](https://github.com/acidanthera/BrcmPatchRAM/releases).
 Copy:
 - `AirportBrcmFixup.kext`